didiforgithub/fa-blog/src/content/blog/Academic Cycle.md

 Not necessarily.
 Recommendation systems operate in well-defined, easily verifiable environments.
 Most challenges in other fields involve lengthy experimental cycles where hypotheses can't be rapidly confirmed or refuted.
 Similar to the difficulty in implementing Process Reward Models (PRM), perhaps we often don't need rigorous evidence, but rather what I call "fuzzy correctness."

 Groundbreaking innovations typically emerge from combinations of fuzzily correct components.
-Regarding LLM development, papers I frequently reference include Tomas Mikolov's word2vec, which demonstrated that word combinations like "man-woman" and "king-queen" have similar vector distances, and Transformer architectures, which increased parallelization and reduced computation compared to RNNs.
+Regarding LLM development, papers I frequently mention include Tomas Mikolov's word2vec, which demonstrated that word combinations like "man-woman" and "king-queen" have similar vector distances, and Transformer architectures, which increased parallelization and reduced computation compared to RNNs.
 These were only fuzzily correct components for LLMs, as their future benefits were unknown and difficult to estimate.

 Evaluating cutting-edge problems is extraordinarily challenging, often as difficult as solving them.
 Who could have predicted GPT-4's powerful brand effect that drove global adoption?
 Likely no one, probably not even OpenAI, before its release.
 Similarly, who could have foreseen R1's current level of breakthrough success?
 Presumably no one, including DeepSeek.